wupeifan/ECON_407_Fall2020/syllabus.md

 (Up to here we learned some tools...
 It might already take long!)
 - The Idea of General Equilibrium
-  - Endogenous interest rate and prices
+  - Endogenous interest rate and wage
   - The Real Business Cycle Model
 - Topics
   - Firm Dynamics: Hayashi and others